Table of Contents

 Basically, the lung consists of branches of the bronchial tree until the air sacs (alveoli; the end of the bronchial tree) and the branches of pulmonary arteries and veins.
 The latter are intrapulmonary, whereas the upper airways, the trachea, and the main bronchi are extrapulmonary in location.

-The main bronchi split into lobe bronchi (bronchi lobares; three on the right, two on the left) after they enter the lungs, and are extrapulmonary.
+The main bronchi split into lobe bronchi (bronchi lobares; 3 on the right, 2 on the left) after they enter the lungs, and are extrapulmonary.

 Segmental bronchi split into middle and small bronchi.
 The small bronchi become terminal bronchioles and then respiratory bronchioles, and terminate in the alveolar duct and the alveoli.